ZhaoyingLuLuLu/SCHACE/README.md

 # SCHACE
-SCHACE is a R package for simultaneous change-point detection and curve estimation.
+SCHACE is an R package for simultaneous change-point detection and curve estimation.

 To install this package from GitHub, run the following code from the R console: